 Because of THC’s legal status, shipping marijuana across state lines is still illegal.

 However, CBD hemp’s status as an agricultural commodity means that it can be bought online and shipped via the USPS to any state and delivered to your door.
-For more on purchasing CBD hemp, check out our store page.
+For more on purchasing CBD hemp, check out Sunset Lake CBD’s store page.

 Frequently Asked Questions About CBD Hemp vs. Marijuana